phpbench/phpbench/docs/report-generators.rst

   iteration (default ``false``).
 - **labels**: *(array)* Override the default column names, either as a numerical array or as a `colName => label` hash.
+- **baseline**: Use any previous suites as baselines for the most recent suite.
+- **baseline_fields**: Change the default selection of fields to which baseline results are shown.

 .. _generator_table_columns: